Sobo & Sobo > Practice Areas > Construction Accidents > NY Scaffold Accident Lawyers

 Falling Objects:

-The New York City Department of Buildings requires that netting be installed on scaffolds to protect pedestrians and workers from falling debris.
+Most states such as New York require netting to be installed on scaffolds to protect pedestrians and workers from falling debris.
 Falling objects and debris accidents frequently involve:

 • Dropped equipment and tools